Stake

 The RTP tie is the structural reason this comparison is more interesting than Stake vs Roobet.
 The decision doesn't reduce to "pick the higher-RTP brand"; it reduces to which non-RTP feature matters most.

-Stake's catalogue depth advantage holds against every brand in our audit set.
+Stake's catalogue depth advantage holds against every brand in operator coverage.
 The Stake catalogue includes more configurations per mechanic (Plinko row counts × risk tiers × themed boards) and more brand-specific specialty games than Shuffle's catalogue.

 The catalogue-depth gap is the Stake-side advantage that has not closed across the cycles we have audited.
 Shuffle's catalogue growth has been steady but consistent rather than aggressive.